Belly Fat Diet For Dummies Cheat Sheet

-Belly fat not only looks less than desirable, but it also can have very real and very dangerous health implications.
+You want to know how to lose belly fat, because it not only looks less than desirable, but belly fat and belly bloat also can have very real and very dangerous health implications.
 The latest research links belly fat to everything from heart disease and type 2 diabetes to certain cancers and even an increased risk of dementia.
 Sadly, more individuals today are overweight than not, so something needs to change.
-You can adopt simple, effective strategies and lifestyle changes to shrink belly fat, improve your health and dietary habits, increase your physical activity, and improve how you look.
+You can adopt simple, effective strategies and lifestyle changes, such as eating the right foods that burn belly fat and avoiding the foods that cause belly bloat to shrink belly fat and improve how you look.

-Drink up!
+- Drink water.
 Drinking at least 8 cups of water per day helps keep you hydrated, gives you increased energy, and helps prevent water retention that can bloat your belly.
 Drinking adequate amounts of fluid also helps with appetite regulation, promoting weight loss.

 Or try this lightly flavored, belly-slimming beverage: Freeze 100 percent fruit juice in an ice cube tray.
 After the juice cubes are frozen, you can pop one into 12 ounces of water.
 The juice will slowly melt, infusing the water with all-natural flavor with none of the bloat and only a small number of calories.

 - Trans fats: Studies have shown that the intake of trans fats can promote an increase in belly fat.
 So carefully screen your foods by looking for the words “partially-hydrogenated oil” in the ingredient list.
 If you see this term, the food you’re selecting contains a source of trans fats.
 It’s best to avoid foods with trans fats or partially-hydrogenated oils.
 Foods most likely to contain these belly-busting ingredients include baked goods and pastries, commercially fried foods, snack foods like chips and microwave popcorn, and some instant coffee drinks.